isaac-lal/isaac-lal/README.md

 **`Aspiring Software Engineer`**

 I'm a Aspiring Software Engineer with a strong passion for creating web applications.
 I constantly improve my skills through practical experience and a love for learning.
-My main goal is to design attractive interfaces and dependable features for user-friendly experiences.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm driven by a relentless desire for growth, always eager to explore new technologies and push my limits in this ever-evolving field.

 ![Profile Views](https://komarev.com/ghpvc/?username=isaac-lal)